-Greatest social needs include: physical and mental disabilities; language barriers; and, cultural, social, or geographical isolation -- including isolation caused by racial or ethnic status -- that restricts the ability of an individual to perform normal daily tasks, or threatens the capacity of the individual to live independently.
+Greatest social needs include: physical and mental disabilities; language barriers; and, cultural, social, or geographical isolation -- including isolation caused by racial or ethnic status -- that restricts the ability of an individual to perform normal daily tasks or threatens the capacity of the individual to live independently.

-a.
 Physical and mental disabilities.

-The statewide distribution of people with physical and mental disabilities (combined) was 27.7% for non-institutionalized adults ages 60 and over; and, 31.2% for adults ages 65 and over.
-According to the 2010 American Community Survey (ACS), there were 21,210 adults over the age of 65 with a disability in New Castle County (54% of total); 6,233 in Kent County (16%); and, 11,799 (30%) in Sussex County.
+The statewide distribution of people with physical and mental disabilities (combined) was 27.7% for noninstitutionalized adults ages 60 and over; and, 31.2% for adults ages 65 and over.
+According to the 2018 American Community Survey (ACS), there were 21,210 adults over the age of 65 with a disability in New Castle County (54% of total); 6,233 in Kent County (16%); and, 11,799 (30%) in Sussex County.

-b.
-Language barriers.
+Language barriers

-Again, for Delaware residents' ages 60 and over, 7.2% spoke a language other than English in the home.
+There are barriers for Delaware residents' ages 60 and over, 7.2% spoke a language other than English in the home.

-c.
 Cultural, social or geographical isolation.

-According to the 2010 American Community survey, 16.8% of the state's population ages 55 and over live in Kent County and 29.6% live in Sussex County.
+A majority of the state's population ages 55 and over live in Kent County and Sussex County.
 Transportation is a greater challenge in Kent and Sussex Counties than in New Castle County.
 Specifically, Kent County has limited public transportation; and, the more rural Sussex County currently has a minimal public transportation system.